Child Custody and Parenting Time

 Some parents have very different parenting styles and rules that make co-parenting after a separation or divorce difficult.
 Rather than argue about different parenting approaches, a co-parenting counselor can meet with the parents to teach them the skills to be effective co-parents in different households to minimize the tensions between the parents and the children.

-If divorced or separated parents cannot agree on many issues and find that they are struggling on a regular basis to reach agreement on issues facing the family, instead of going to court for a decision on these difficult issues, a parent coordinator can be appointed with decision making power, granted to the parent coordinator by the parents or by the court.
-Some parents grant the parent coordinator decision making power over schedule changes or other common disputes while preserving their rights to go to court over more serious issues.
-The parent coordinator is usually designated as a independent party, with the ability to report to the court about the dispute.
+If divorced or separated parents cannot agree on many issues and find that they are struggling on a regular basis to reach agreement on issues facing the family, instead of going to court for a decision on these difficult issues, a parent coordinator can be appointed with decision making power granted to the parent coordinator by the parents or by the court.
+Some parents grant the parent coordinator decision-making power over schedule changes or other common disputes while preserving their rights to go to court over more serious issues.
+The parent coordinator is usually designated as an independent party, with the ability to report to the court about the dispute.

-Contact our child custody attorneys to discuss your unique case and to determine whether your family would benefit from the collaborative law approach, appointment of a co-parenting counselor, or a parent coordinator.
+Contact our child custody lawyers in King of Prussia, PA to discuss your unique case and to determine whether your family would benefit from the collaborative law approach, appointment of a co-parenting counselor, or a parent coordinator.